RahulVerma989/Your_Mentor/README.md

 * Live Metnor Sessions
 * Open Opportunity for all Mentors (From Youtube, dev.to, etc.) to guide students and other students on Your Mentor by their community tags.

-An Open Source initiative by HDR Team, from a Juspay hackathon to bring to reality for Students for free.
+An Open Source initiative by HDR Team, from a Juspay hackathon to bring a career Guiding Solution for Students for free.